Virginia

-Virginia, officially the Commonwealth of Virginia, (Note: Virginia is one of four U.S. states to use the term "Commonwealth" in its official name, along with Massachusetts, Kentucky, and Pennsylvania.) is a state in the Southeastern and Mid-Atlantic regions of the United States between the Atlantic Coast and the Appalachian Mountains.
+Virginia, officially the Commonwealth of Virginia, (Note: Virginia is one of the four U.S. states that use the term "Commonwealth" in its official name, along with Massachusetts, Kentucky, and Pennsylvania.) is a state in the Southeastern and Mid-Atlantic regions of the United States between the Atlantic Coast and the Appalachian Mountains.
+It borders Kentucky to the west, Tennessee to the south-west, North Carolina to the south, West Virginia to the north-west, and Maryland to the north.
 The state's capital is Richmond and its most populous city is Virginia Beach.
-Its most populous subdivision is Fairfax County, part of Northern Virginia, where slightly over a third of Virginia's population of more than 8.8 million live.
+With a population of 8.8 million, it is the 12th-most populous and 15th-most densely populated state.
+More than one-third of Virginia's population lives in Northern Virginia, which includes the most populous jurisdiction in the state, Fairfax County.

 Eastern Virginia is part of the Atlantic Plain, and the Middle Peninsula forms the mouth of the Chesapeake Bay.
 Central Virginia lies predominantly in the Piedmont, the foothill region of the Blue Ridge Mountains, which cross the western and southwestern parts of the state.
 The fertile Shenandoah Valley fosters the state's most productive agricultural counties, while the economy in Northern Virginia is driven by technology companies and U.S. federal government agencies.
 Hampton Roads is also the site of the region's main seaport and Naval Station Norfolk, the world's largest naval base.

-Virginian history begins with several Indigenous groups, including the Powhatan.
+Virginian history begins with several Indigenous nations, some of which were members of the Powhatan Confederacy.
 In 1607, the London Company established the Colony of Virginia as the first permanent English colony in the New World, leading to Virginia's nickname as the Old Dominion.
 Slaves from Africa and land from displaced native tribes fueled the growing plantation economy, but also fueled conflicts both inside and outside the colony.
 Virginians fought for the independence of the Thirteen Colonies in the American Revolution, and helped establish the new national government.
 During the American Civil War, the state government in Richmond joined the Confederacy, while many northwestern counties remained loyal to the Union, which led to the separation of West Virginia in 1863.

-Although the state was under one-party Democratic rule for nearly a century following the Reconstruction era, both major political parties have been competitive in Virginia since the repeal of racial segregation laws in the 1960s and 1970s.
+Although the state was under one-party rule for nearly a century following the Reconstruction era, both major political parties have been competitive in Virginia since the repeal of racial segregation laws in the 1960s and 1970s.
 Virginia's state legislature is the Virginia General Assembly, which was established in July 1619, making it the oldest extant law-making body in North America.
-Unlike other states, cities and counties in Virginia function as approximate equals, but the state government manages most local roads.
+Unlike other states, cities and counties in Virginia function as approximate equals, but the state government manages local roads in most counties.
 It is also the only state where governors are prohibited from serving consecutive terms.